AET-CS/aet-cs.github.io/white/2026/CS10/calendar.md

 ---

 ## Daily Calendar
+- September 11, 2026 (Friday)
+    - Go over Fixed Point Worksheet
+    - Start on Cobweb assignment.
+[Download and unzip these files](./CobwebStudent.zip) and add them to the `src` folder of a new IntelliJ project
+    - Complete the tasks in the assignment handout.
+- September 9, 2026 (Wednesday)
+    - Turn in Fixed Point worksheet
+    - Write code for array methods in class.
+These will be used in the next assignment
 - September 3, 2026 (Thursday)
     - Work on [this assignment](./handouts/fixed-point-assignment.md) in class
     - Finish most or all for HW.
 We will have some time next class to look at it also